 (1) The indicated registration number, manufacturer's serial number and delivery month for each aircraft not yet delivered to United reflect our current expectations, although these may differ for the actual aircraft financed hereunder.
-The deadline for purposes of financing an Aircraft pursuant to this Offering and the Senior Certificates Offering is August 31, 2020 (or later under certain circumstances).
-The financing pursuant to this Offering and the Senior Certificates Offering of each Aircraft is expected to be effected at or around the time of delivery of such Aircraft by the manufacturer to United, or, in the case of an Aircraft delivered to United prior to the date hereof, after United's determination to so finance such Aircraft.
+The deadline for purposes of financing an Aircraft pursuant to this Offering is August 31, 2020 (or later under certain circumstances).
+The financing pursuant to this Offering of each Aircraft is expected to be effected at or around the time of delivery of such Aircraft by the manufacturer to United, or, in the case of an Aircraft delivered to United prior to the date hereof, after United's determination to so finance such Aircraft.
 The actual delivery date for any aircraft may be subject to delay or acceleration.
 See "Description of the Aircraft and the Appraisals-Timing of Financing the Aircraft".
 United has certain rights to substitute other aircraft if the scheduled delivery date of any Aircraft is delayed for more than 30 days after the month scheduled for delivery.
-See "Description of the Aircraft".
+See "Description of the Aircraft and the Appraisals-Substitute Aircraft".